Rundez/MagicMirror/README.md

 3. pip install bottle
 4. Run the app.py file and the server will launch at localhost!

-# How to add your own template?
+# How to add your own template
+* Navigate to the "views" folder.
+* Create a .tpl file.
+This is a template file that is written in HTML.
+* Define a route to the template in app.py, with the Bottle framework.
+Example: designs/design6
+* Explore your inner creativity and make som magic designs!

 # How can I contribute?
 1. Download the project